DomFico/Auto-VSE/README.md

 ---

 ## Final Notes

-- **D2O Simulations**:
-  For D2O, the hydrogen mass is increased to 2.014 in the water model as an approximation.

 - **HPC Job Submission**:
   The SLURM directives in `run_md.sh` and `step_3.sh` may need adaptation to your cluster's specifications.